wp-plugins/woocommerce-compare-products/readme.txt

 = PRO Version Upgrade =

-When you install WooCommerce Compare Products you will see all the added functionality that the PRO Version offers.
-The plugin is designed so that the upgrade is completely seamless.
-Nothing changes except all the features of Compare Products you see on the lite version are activated.
-This means you can activate, set up and use the free version and then if you find you want the added features and functionality you can upgrade, completely risk free.
+* When you install WooCommerce Compare Products you will see all the added functionality that the PRO Version offers right there in the admin panel.
+* The plugin is designed so that the upgrade is completely seamless.
+* When you upgrade nothing changes except all the features of Compare Products you see on the lite version are activated.
+* This means you can activate, set up and use the free version and then if you find you want the added features and functionality you can upgrade, completely risk free.

 <strong>Pro Version Features</strong>

-* Compare Categories - Use your existing Product Categories to create Product Comparison sets.
-Compare Categories creates a table of features that apply to a specific range of products that can be applied to those Products only.
-This means that when products within a Category set are compared users only see the table of features that apply to that group of products.
-On sites with a mixed product offering to create meaningful tables of Comparable feature sets, you need to have more than one category.
-* Product Express Manager - Save hours (days on larger stores) in setting up your stores comparison features.
-Categories are assigned to individual products and the feature set for that category then applies to all those products assigned to that category.
-Products Express Manager allows you to configure the Comparison feature for your entire store from the plugins Products tab.
-* Product Comparison in a new window.
-The Pro version does not use a pop-up tool to show the Compare Products table like the Lite Version does - instead it uses the browser window.
-* Product Comparison window has 2 viewing options - open on screen (user does not leave the page) or open a full screen window in a new tab or new tab in a cell phone.
-* Product Comparison Window in the Pro version features fixed scrolling.
-The Features being compared stay fixed whilst the products horizontally scroll under them.
-* Product Comparison window features browser scroll.
-There is no inner table container with its own scroll.
-* Advance Print Product Comparison function.
-Print the whole of the comparison table no mater how many features are being compared. (prints up to 3 Products).
+* All of the In-Plugin Custom Style and layout settings are activated.
+* Product Express Manager - worth the price of the Pro Version upgrade on its own - Saves you hours, days or even weeks of work on larger stores
+* Activates the 'View Cart' feature on Grid View.
+* Activates all Grid View layout and display styling function.
+* Activates full Compare Widget layout and styling functions.
+* Activates 'Add to Cart', 'View Cart' feature on the comparison table.
+* Activates full Comparison Table layout and style functions.

-View these features on the [Pro Version Demo site here](http://store.a3dev.net/shop/) Add some products to the Compare basket and try the on-screen pop up window.
+View these features on the [Pro Version Demo site here](http://store.a3dev.net/shop/) Add some products to the Compare basket and try the comparison table.
 It is a beautiful presentation.
 View all the Pro Version features [here on the a3rev site](http://a3rev.com/shop/woocommerce-compare-products/)